morlandi/djsettings/README.md

 This is where the magic happens.

-The default setting for the project, without requiring any specific configuration, is `main.settings`, which involves executing `main/settings/__init__.py`, which in turn:
+The default setting for the project, without applying any specific configuration, is `main.settings`, which involves executing `main/settings/__init__.py`, which in turn:

 - imports main.settings.local.py under normal conditions
 - unless it detects that the execution context is that of unit testing
 - if it does not find `local.py`, it triggers an exception
-- if desired, we can kindly provide a `local_example.py` as an example
+- if desired, we can kindly provide a `local_example.py` as an example to start with

 ### extra_settings.py

-Optionally imported at the end; they are an opportunity for the deployment system to set specific configurations based on the individual instance.
+Optionally imported at the end; they are an opportunity for the deployment system to set specific configurations on a per-instance base.

 ## Logging configuration